tabbytoney/weirdHistoryapp/README.md

 # weirdHistoryapp

 An app built with React Native with weird history stories and people.
+Brought to you by a Covid fever.

 ##To run:
 1. npm i